-Palm vein biometric identification is something someone has probably heard about but not often experienced.
-It is a technology developed in last ten years, which is widely used there.
+Palm vein biometric identification is something you have probably heard about but not often experienced.
+It is a technology developed in last ten years, and is now widely used around the globe.
 It provides high security (up to one million reference points) together with the highest accuracy that a biometric technology can offer.
-The sensor uses a 850 nm and 940 nm long near-infrared waves, detecting low levels of oxygen vein blood and distinguishing it from living tissue.
+The sensor uses a 850 nm and 940 nm long near-infrared waves detecting low levels of oxygen vein blood and distinguishing it from living tissue.

-Palm vein patterns are unique to each person and research has shown that these patterns remain unchanged as an individual ages.
-Palm vein patterns are more complex when compared to fingerprints or the finger vein patterns and have more unique features on which to base matches.
-This allows for the construction of extremely precise digital models, which can be used for the identification of users whose patterns are collected in large databases.
+Palm vein patterns are unique to each person.
+Research has shown that as these patterns form, they remain unchanged for the whole human lifespan.
+Palm vein patterns are more complex compared to fingerprints or finger vein patterns and have more unique features that are invloved in the matching process.
+This allows the construction of extremely precise digital models, which can be used for the identification of users whose patterns are collected in large databases.
 The inner side of the hand is used for identification since it is less prone to changes in skin color than the outside, since it receives less exposure to the sun.

 The main advantage of this technology is that it provides a non-intrusive mode of identification.
 High technology reliability has been achieved with low FAR levels (~0.00008 %) and research has confirmed results using databases containing up to 150 thousand palms.
 Other identification technologies, for example fingerprints, encounter issues with reading dirty or wet fingers, due to seasonal changes in the papillary diagram, cuts, etc. On average, 5 8 % of the people have fingers that are difficult to read using fingerprint identification technologies.
 The success of palm vein recognition, however, is not dependent on whether the hands being scanned are dirty, wet, or have surface variations.
 In addition, this technique is both non-invasive and hygienic.